Home » Archive

 Oldies But Goodies: Ship It!
 Overview

 Pragmatic Programmers’ Ship It! by Jared Richardson and William Gwaltney(2006) still hasn’t gone out of style.
-It lays an IT Shop 101, 202 foundation that’s extensible by the modern flavors of Agile, Scrum, etc. The upshot:
+It lays an Software Shop 101, 202 foundation that’s extensible by the modern flavors of Agile, Scrum, etc. The upshot:

 Headline, The IT Shop »